-Detail of challenge Challenge number Detail of challenge 1 The attainment of disadvantaged students is generally lower than their peers on entry to the school and during summative assessment data drops.
-Assessment on entry to Year 7 in the last 2 years indicate that students are an estimated 9 pts lower in attainment that their non-disadvantaged peers.
+Challenge number Detail of challenge 1 The attainment of disadvantaged students is generally lower than their peers on entry to the school and during summative assessment data drops.
+Assessment on entry to Year 7 in the last 2 years indicate that students are lower in prior attainment that their non-disadvantaged peers.
 Subsequent assessments indicate that during the lockdowns the attainment gap widened, particularly for the current Year 11 cohort.
 Data indicates that estimated progress also widens.
 2 Assessment data and observations indicate that reading levels of KS3 disadvantaged students is generally lower than the reading comprehension of their peers.
 This will impact their progress in all subjects.
-On entry to Y7 in September 2021 the average reading age of a disadvantaged student wad 9 years 1 month compared to 11 years, 11 months of a non-disadvantaged student.
+On entry to Y7 in September 2022 the average reading age of a disadvantaged student was 9 years 3 month compared to 11 years, 6 months of a non-disadvantaged student.
 3 Academic assessment data, observations and discussions with students and families suggest that the education and wellbeing of some disadvantaged students have been impacted by the closures and lockdowns to a greater extent than their peers.
 As a result, some disadvantaged students have greater gaps in knowledge and skill application than their non-disadvantaged peers.
 This is particularly evident in the EBacc subject areas.
 4 Student voice, conversations with staff and families alongside academic passement data indicate that examination skills, revision techniques and academic resilience is lower for disadvantage students in comparison to their non-disadvantaged peers.
 In particular the Year 9 - 11 cohorts have been additionally affected in this area by the impact of closures and lockdowns.
 5 Attendance data over the last 2 years indicates that attendance among disadvantaged students has been on average between 3 and 5 percentage points lower than non-disadvantaged students.
-Persistent absenteeism is between 9 and 11 % higher for disadvantaged students than their peers.
+Persistent absentagism is between 1 and 13 % higher for disadvantaged.
+Persistent absenteeism is between 1 and 13 % higher for disadvantaged students than their peers.
 In normal years, our assessments indicate that absenteeism negatively impacts pupil's progress.
 6 Assessments indicate disadvantaged students have a higher level of social and emotional concerns as indicated by safeguarding records.
 Mental health in particular is an increasing challenge.
 This leads to increased barriers for disadvantaged students which directly impacts their attainment and progress.